This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 $ strun jwst.pipeline.Detector1Pipeline jw00017001001_01101_00001_nrca1_uncal.fits $ strun jwst.dq_init.DQInitStep jw00017001001_01101_00001_nrca1_uncal.fits

-When a pipeline or step is executed in this manner (i.e. by referencing the class name), it will be run using all default parameter values.
-The same thing can be accomplished by using the default configuration file corresponding to each:
+When a pipeline or step is executed in this manner (i.e. by referencing the class name), it will be run using a CRDS-supplied configuration merged with default values

 To specify parameter values for an individual step when running a pipeline